matjsz/alf-t5/README.md

 #### BLEU Score

 The BLEU score is a number between zero and one that measures the similarity of the machine-translated text to a set of high quality reference translations.
-This score is applied to your conlang automatically during training if enabled by `eval_bleu` at `CoalT5Translator`.
+This score is applied to your natural language/conlang automatically during training if enabled by `eval_bleu` at `ALFT5Translator`.
 It usually means:

 | BLEU Score | Interpretation | Translation Quality |
 |-----|-----|-----